• Skip to primary navigation

 What is in the Baharat Seasoning Blend?

-Baharat spice mix, a Middle Eastern spice blend, typically includes a mix of aromatic spices such as cumin, coriander, paprika, black pepper, cinnamon, cloves, and nutmeg.
+Baharat, a Middle Eastern spice blend, typically includes aromatic spices such as cumin, coriander, paprika, black pepper, cinnamon, cloves, and nutmeg.
 In addition, Baharat is an Arabic word for spices.

 You'll find this all-purpose spice blend in Middle Eastern Cuisine, from lamb, fish, and beef to chicken dishes.